 Analysis/Mitigation

 For many people diagnosed with HIV, GADD offers the support they need both through peer support and an organisation that understands the impacts physically, emotionally and socially.
 There is the option for the Local Authority to offer this support through its social work teams and a level of support is available through the NHS, however many individuals don’t feel comfortable being supported by statutory agencies and feel the benefit of peer support.
 A number of local authorities have this model.
 There may be some training/funding implications for the local authority should it mitigate with this model.

+Those affected by the HIV virus includes family partners are also affected by the cuts.
+Many of these suffer as much as the HIV+ person and are affected by the loss of service.
+The impact is direct in that the Diagnosed person is alone and as no support so familial structures are damaged.
+GADD provides the wrap around service that holistically makes the transition from diagnosis to living with HIV easier and reduces the stress and the broader mental health impacts like suicide depression and isolation.